Description and review of Shanghai Garden, a Chinese restaurant located at Alhambra Boulevard and H Street in East Sacramento.

-The portions served were more than ample, and I believe that each SWAN member left with a container to enjoy the next day.
+The portions served were more than ample, and each SWAN member left with a container to enjoy the next day.

-A quick post-dinner survey revealed that everyone had been happy with their meal so Shanghai Garden is on the SWAN list as a backup meeting location, if needed, as we continue our search.
+To sum up, a quick post-dinner survey revealed that everyone had been happy with both their meal and the service.
+So, Shanghai Garden is on the SWAN list as a backup meeting location, if needed, as we continue our search.